kbenrafik/products-compare/README.md

 - Any CSS methodology : BEM I love it
 - Responsiveness : I think I cover 60% without any library, if I have the time I would love to finish it
 - Browser backward compatibility (IE11) : I used flex, it works on IE11 but with some issues

-I would love to explain all of this with live voice.

-Thanks.